 When our stress levels become too high, they can have a serious toll on our health and wellbeing.
 Stress can be incredibly difficult to leave at the office at the end of a day and has the potential to impact all areas of your life, including your relationships, sleep, diet, and mood.

-If you feel that the symptoms of stress are starting to affect your quality of life, it is important that you plan strategies to tackle the problem rather than plowing on regardless.
+If you feel that the symptoms of stress are starting to affect your quality of life, you must plan strategies to tackle the problem rather than plowing on regardless.

 There are several stress management techniques that you can introduce into your working day, so that you can stop stress from hurting you, both in and outside of work.

 EFT can be seen as a needleless form of acupuncture, where you tap specific energy points on the body to relieve stress and restore your energy.

 With EFT, you focus on one thing that is causing you to feel stressed, rather than numerous problems.
 As you concentrate on the issue, you tap on one of the twelve energy points that are on your body, three to seven times.
 These points include the eyebrow, side of the eye, under the eye, under the nose, the chin, collar bone, under the arm, and on the top of the head.

 You continue to tap energy points until you start to feel your stress levels subside.
 Once you are calmer, you then think of an uplifting and self-affirming phrase and tap your energy points once again as this can help you to feel more positive and re-energized.